-The global container shipping industry has been challenged with the problem of anemic global container volume growth and a severe imbalance in the supply and demand of vessel capacity for a number of years.
-The overcapacity problem that plagues the industry dates back to the last decade, when significant increases in the price of bunker fuel drove global carriers into a race to build and operate the largest, most fuel-efficient vessels as a means to drive down per unit carrying costs.
+The global container shipping industry continues to struggle with imbalance in the supply and demand of vessel capacity.
+The overcapacity problem dates to the last decade, when significant increases in the price of bunker fuel drove global carriers to build and operate the largest, most fuel-efficient vessels to drive down per unit container carrying costs.
+Because of oversupply, carriers can't demand adequate freights rates.
+Coupled with increased bunker costs (carriers have not passed these costs to shippers) carrier financials remain dismal.

-The number of mega vessels (more than 13,000-TEU capacity) in service - which predominantly serve the major East-West trade lanes is still growing, and vessels continue to get larger.
-The record for the world's largest containership has been claimed three times in 2017 alone.
-The OOCL Hong Kong, the current record holder, has a carrying capacity of 21,413 twenty-foot containers.
-It is projected that this segment of the global fleet will eventually account for more than 10 percent of global TEU capacity multi-billion dollar losses for international container lines over a period of time, and ultimately culminated in the bankruptcy of Hanjin Shipping Line, the world's 7th largest international container carrier, in September 2016.
+The orderbook for mega vessels (more than 13,000-TEU capacity) which predominantly serve the major East-West trade lanes is cooling, but vessels continue to get larger.
+It is projected that this segment of the global fleet will eventually account for more than 10 percent of global TEU capacity.

+Competition for market share and the resulting downward pressure on freight rates has generated multi-billion dollar losses for international container lines over time, and ultimately culminated in the bankruptcy of Hanjin Shipping Line, the world's seventh largest international container carrier, in September 2016.
+SM Line entered into service from Hanjin Shipping's ashes.